Andy-Cheng/CenterRadarNet/README.md

-# Center-based 3D Object Detection and Tracking
+# CenterRadarNet: Joint 3D Object Detection and Tracking Framework using 4D FMCW Radar

 3D Object Detection and Tracking using center points in the bird-eye view.